RazorAnt/RazorPDF/Readme.md

 }
 ```

-Or just return it as PdfView
+Return memory stream as PdfView
 ```
 return this.Pdf(ms.ToArray());
 ```

-In case you want return PDF files from file system
+And if you already have PDF files on file system.
 ```
 return this.PdfFile(HttpContext.Server.MapPath("~/App_Data/foobar.pdf"));
 ```